gmoryes/downloader/README.md

-# Console application, provides download online video to your computor
+# Console application, provides download online video to your computer

 # Install